Travel by Plane

 A mid-1940s aerial view of the Laconia Airport.
 In this aerial view, the East-West runway runs from left to right.
 The back of this postcard read, “SKYHAVEN, INC., operating Laconia’s Modern Airport, provides friendly facilities in the heart of New Hampshire’s summer and winter playground.”
 Skyhaven Aviation was the first commercial operator at the airport.

 In 1934, the original Laconia Airport was built in the vicinity of what is now the O’Shea Industrial park.
-The current airport was built in Gilford in 1941, with funding from the WPA (Works Progress Administration), the City of Laconia, and Belknap County.
+The current airport was started in Gilford in January, 1941, with funding from the WPA (Works Progress Administration), the City of Laconia, and Belknap County.
 The City and County paid for the purchase of 439 acres of land, while the WPA paid for the construction of the airport.
 The airport served as an emergency landing field and military training center during WWII.
-Two runways were built.
+The two runways that were built were completed in 1943.

 The North-South runway, numbered Runway 17-35, was 150′ wide by 3500′ long.
 In 1976, Runway 17-35 was closed permanently.
 The reason for the closure was that the approaches could not be maintained, and the runway could not be extended to meet modern standards.